ianthehenry/rundown/diary.md

 Googling teaches me that it *seems* to be because `for` loops don't take iterators.
 They take `IntoIterator`s.
 And the API of `IntoIterator` requires that a `move` take place, even when the underlying type (here: `Iter`) already is an iterator.

 I'm pretty happy with this explanation.
 And `while let`/`.next()` is really not that bad.
 So I'll just stick with that.

+---

+I ran `clippy` for the first time.
+It taught me the `matches!` macro, and pointed out that (following my iterator refactor above) I no longer need to explicitly name lifetimes.